rychlym/dotnet-tools-outdated/README.md

 upgrade-assistant                  0.2.212405  0.3.255803
 ```

 It lists just the packages which are outdated in a meaning, that it can be updated to a higher version or are obsolete (marked as unlisted - e.g. dotnet-try above).
+Or the output is just empty, if there is no outdated global tool.

 ## Installation

-Download and install the [.NET Core 3.1 SDK or .NET 6 SDK](https://www.microsoft.com/net/download) or newer.
+Download and install the [.NET Core 3.1 SDK or .NET 6 SDK](https://www.microsoft.com/net/download) currently in LTS (Long Term Support) or newer (or between).
 Once installed, run the following command:

 ```bash
 dotnet tool install -g dotnet-tools-outdated